SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 1. Add a 'Request-Reply' step in the 'Add Flow step' dialog.
 Title the step as 'Insert Embeddings to Vector DB'.

-   Click on 'Search Step' text box and look for a 'Receiver' step.
+   Click on the 'Search Step' text box and look for a 'Receiver' step.
 <br>![](../ex3/images/image86.png)

-1. Drag and place the reciever box below the request-reply step.
+1. Drag and place the receiver box below the request-reply step.
 Title the box as 'HANA_DB'.
-CLick on the 'Connector' button, drag an arrow connecting it to the 'HANA_DB' receiver box.
+Click on the 'Connector' button, drag an arrow connecting it to the 'HANA_DB' receiver box.
 A dialog to select the Adapter pops out.
 <br>![](../ex3/images/image87.png)

 1. Select 'JDBC' for the Adapter type.